basicmi/AI-Chip/README.md

 >"The Wave Computing DPU is an SoC that contains a 16,384 PEs, configured as a CGRA of 32x32 clusters.
 It includes four Hybrid Memory Cube (HMC) Gen 2 interfaces, two DDR4 interfaces, a PCIe Gen3 16-lane interface and an embedded 32-b RISC microcontroller for SoC resource management.
 The Wave DPU is designed to execute autonomously without a host CPU."

-On TensorFlow ops,

->"The Wave DNN Library team creates pre-compiled, relocatable kernels for common DNN functions used by workflows like TensorFlow.
-These can be assembled into Agents and instantiated into the machine to form a large data flow graph of tensors and DNN kernels."
-"...a session manager that interfaces with machine learning workflows like TensorFlow, CNTK, Caffe and MXNet as a worker process for both training and inferencing.
-These workflows provide data flow graphs of tensors to worker processes.
-At runtime, the Wave session manager analyzes data flow graphs and places the software agents into DPU chips and connects them together to form the data flow graphs.
-The software agents are assigned regions of global memory for input buffers and local storage.
-The static nature of the CGRA kernels and distributed memory architecture enables a performance model to accurately estimate agent latency.
-The session manager uses the performance model to insert FIFO buffers between the agents to facilitate the overlap of communication and computation in the DPUs.
-The variable agents support software pipelining of data flowing through the graph to further increase the concurrency and performance.
-The session manager monitors the performance of the data flow graph at runtime (by monitoring stalls, buffer underflow and/or overflow) and dynamically tunes the sizes of the FIFO buffers to maximize throughput.
-A distributed runtime management system in DPU-attached processors mounts and unmounts sections of the data flow graph at run time to balance computation and memory usage.
-This type of runtime reconfiguration of a data flow graph in a data flow computer is the first of its kind."

 Some more details can be fund in this article: [AI芯片 浅析Yann LeCun提到的两款Dataflow Chip](https://zhuanlan.zhihu.com/p/26594188)

 ## Graphcore